Mehmed IV

 Mehmed IV (محمد رابع; IV.
-Mehmed; 2 January 1642 – 6 January 1693), also known as Mehmed the Hunter (Avcı Mehmed), was the Sultan of the Ottoman Empire from 1648 to 1687.
+Mehmed; 2 January 1642 – 6 January 1693), nicknamed as Mehmed the Hunter (Avcı Mehmed), was the sultan of the Ottoman Empire from 1648 to 1687.
 He came to the throne at the age of six after his father was overthrown in a coup.
 Mehmed went on to become the second-longest-reigning sultan in Ottoman history after Suleiman the Magnificent.
 While the initial and final years of his reign were characterized by military defeat and political instability, during his middle years he oversaw the revival of the empire's fortunes associated with the Köprülü era.
 Mehmed IV was known by contemporaries as a particularly pious ruler, and was referred to as gazi, or "holy warrior" for his role in the many conquests carried out during his long reign.

-Under Mehmed IV's reign the empire reached the height of its territorial expansion in Europe.
+Under Mehmed IV's reign, the empire reached the height of its territorial expansion in Europe.
 From a young age he developed a keen interest in hunting, for which he is known as avcı (translated as "the Hunter").
 In 1687, Mehmed was overthrown by soldiers disenchanted by the course of the ongoing War of the Holy League.
 He subsequently retired to Edirne, where he resided and died of natural causes in 1693.

 Early life

 Born at Topkapı Palace, Constantinople, in 1642, Mehmed was the son of Sultan Ibrahim (r.
-1640–48) by Turhan Sultan, a concubine of Russian origin, and the grandson of Kösem Sultan of Greek origin.
-Soon after his birth, his father and mother quarreled, and Ibrahim was so enraged that he tore Mehmed from his mother's arms and flung the infant into a cistern.
+1640–48) by Turhan Sultan, a concubine of Russian origin, and grandson of the Greek-born Kösem Sultan.
+Soon after his birth, his father and mother quarrelled, and Ibrahim was so enraged that he tore Mehmed from his mother's arms and flung the infant into a cistern.
 Mehmed was rescued by the harem servants.
 However, this left Mehmed with a lifelong scar on his head.